 The Science Bit (Hang in There, It’s Worth It)

-• Slow-Wave Sleep (SWS): This is your deep sleep stage, where physical restoration happens.
-Growth hormone is released here – the very same hormone that rebuilds muscle and repairs tissue damage from your last tempo run or hill repeats.
+• Slow-Wave Sleep (SWS): Deep sleep where physical restoration happens.
+Growth hormone is released here—vital for rebuilding muscle and repairing tissue damage from intense runs.

-• REM Sleep (Rapid Eye Movement): This is when your brain gets a tune-up.
-Motor learning, memory consolidation, and emotional regulation all happen here.
-That new running form tweak your coach showed you?
-It sinks in during REM sleep.
+• REM Sleep (Rapid Eye Movement): Where the brain gets a tune-up.
+Motor learning, memory consolidation, and emotional regulation all take place here.

-Each stage serves your performance, so cutting sleep short disrupts the balance between mental and physical recovery.
+Each stage serves your performance.
+Cutting sleep short disrupts the balance between mental and physical recovery.

 Sleep and Endurance

-Ever feel like your legs are made of concrete during a long run after a late night?
+Ever feel like your legs are concrete after a late night?
 That’s not just in your head.
-Studies show that sleep deprivation reduces time to exhaustion, increases your perceived effort, and messes with your thermoregulation (you’ll feel hotter and sweatier).
+Sleep deprivation reduces time to exhaustion, increases perceived effort, and messes with thermoregulation.

-Research from Stanford University on basketball players showed that adding just one extra hour of sleep per night significantly improved speed, accuracy, and mood.
-And while you may not be throwing 3-pointers, the principle stands: more sleep = better performance.
+Research from Stanford University found that adding just one extra hour of sleep per night significantly improved speed, accuracy, and mood.
+While you may not be throwing 3-pointers, the principle stands: more sleep = better performance.

 • Improved aerobic endurance